Tags:

 The moral of pete's story is

-No matter what you in
+No matter what you step in

-walking along and singing song
+Keep walking along and song

 Because it's all good.